 Complete Streets Policy

 Complete Streets are facilities designed, operated and maintained to further the goal of providing the opportunity for safe and welcoming passage for users of all ages and abilities, including pedestrians, cyclists, transit riders and motorists.
-The City of Lake Forest Complete Streets Policy can be viewed by clicking here.
+Click on the link to view The City of Lake Forest Complete Streets Policy.

 Engineering & Construction Standards